 AI inference is the process of using a model to make predictions, classify data, derive new conclusions via reasoning, or make decisions based on new data.
 It matters because it enables the deployment of AI models in real-world applications, where the model needs to process new data and generate accurate predictions in real-time.
 It allows businesses and organizations to automate tasks, improve decision-making, and provide personalized experiences to users.

 Take the example of image recognition (Neural Networks) whereby an AI model is trained on a dataset of labeled images, and during inference, it can classify new images based on the learned patterns.
-Similarly, in Natural Language Processing (NLP), an AI model can be trained to predict the sentiment of a text and during inference, it can classify new texts as positive, negative or both based on the learned patterns.
-Because inference is so essential to our trusting its operation, the AI system needs to be able to explain how it drew the conclusion.
+Similarly, in Natural Language Processing (NLP), an AI model can be trained to predict the sentiment of a text and during inference, it can classify new texts as positive, negative, or both based on the learned patterns.
+Because inference is so essential to our trusting its operation, the AI system needs to be able to explain how it concluded.

 One of the primary ethical concerns with AI is the lack of explainability.
 Explainability for AI refers to the system's ability to describe how it arrived at a given prediction or decision, including the decision of what to say.
 It involves rendering the decision-making process of the AI system transparent and interpretable so that humans can understand and validate the reasoning behind its outputs.